 Lightweight plastics are extremely useful, let alone LDPE plastics.
 It is mainly used for pricing wash bottles, shopping bags, containers, dispensing bottles, tubings, computer components, etc. Here are some of the major applications:

-- Packaging Applications: Pertaining to LDPE material’s inexpensiveness and good flexibility, it is extensively used in plastic packaging applications for both consumer and industrial divisions – lunch boxes, squeeze bottles, pharmaceutical packaging, liners, trash bags, liners, laminations, food packaging films, etc.
+1. Packaging Applications: About LDPE material’s inexpensiveness and good flexibility, it is extensively used in plastic packaging applications for both consumer and industrial divisions – lunch boxes, squeeze bottles, pharmaceutical packaging, liners, trash bags, liners, laminations, food packaging films, etc.

-- Consumer Goods: Agriculture films used for packaging and storing all sorts of agriculture products, flexible and lightweight toys, housewares, etc.
+2. Consumer Goods: Agriculture films used for packaging and storing various agricultural products, flexible and lightweight toys, housewares, etc.

 Is LDPE Toxic?